michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0135.md

 - n: pitching dangerously to one side
 - n: controlling influence
 ### Family
-sway: swayed, swayer, swaying, sways+;swayed: unswayed;swayer: swayers
+- sway: swayed, swayer, swaying, sways+
+- swayed: unswayed
+- swayer: swayers
 ### Examples
 - A motor causes the thin, upright metal rods of Mike Shaffer’s “Ocean Motion” to jiggle and sway.
 - Obama suggested he still holds enough sway over the coalition of voters that elected him twice to get them to vote for him once again.